elasticluster/elasticluster/docs/usage.rst

 The ``list-nodes`` command
 --------------------------

-The **list-nodes** command print information on the nodes belonging to a specific cluster.
+The **list-nodes** command prints information on the nodes belonging to a specific cluster.

 Basic usage of the command is::